-Is it safe to use cat flea collar with a spot on flea treatment?
+Is it safe to use a cat flea collar with a spot-on flea treatment?

-You should not use more than one flea product on your cat as both products combined may result in a toxic level of exposure to your cat, which is life threatening.
+Do not use more than one flea product on your cat as both products combined may result in a toxic level of exposure to your cat, which is life-threatening.
 ALWAYS consult with your veterinarian before using more than one flea control method on your cat.

 More and more people are raising concerns about the effectiveness of flea products, I personally have experienced this with my own cats.
-It is believed that fleas may be developing a resistance many popular brands of product, reducing their effectiveness.
-If you are experiencing this problem with your own cat, speak to your veterinarian as there are a number of newer products on the market which may help.
+It is believed that fleas may be developing a resistance to many popular brands of product, reducing their effectiveness.
+If you are experiencing this problem with your own cat, speak to your veterinarian as several newer products on the market may help.
 I have a cat who suffers terribly from flea allergy dermatitis and as of today have switched him to Comfortis.
 I will provide an update in a few weeks on how he is.

 A second possible cause is your cat is becoming quickly re-infested either because the home hasn’t been adequately decontaminated (remember it is only adult fleas which live on your cat, the rest of the flea life cycle is spent in the environment such as bedding, in crevices, carpets etc).
 Vacuum your home, paying attention to under furniture and along skirting boards, wash all cat bedding and dry in the sun or a tumble dryer.
 You can also use Frontline spray on your cat’s bedding.
 A flea bomb or a pest controller should also be used to kill fleas in the environment.

 Finally, remember to treat all cats and dogs for fleas at the same time.

 Remember to treat your cats regularly